 I strongly urge you to call the chaplain connected to his unit and share what has been going on.
 Please don’t be concerned about your husband being mad at you for interfering.
 Better to live with “interfering” in a way that might help him than to live with not doing so and having something happen to him.
 The rules of confidentiality allow for you to share information even if the person you are talking to can’t give you details in response.

-You may also find some help for both of you at these websites:
+You may also find some help for both of you at this website:

 Military life can be hard on the whole family.
 If you haven’t done so already, I hope you will reach out to a military family support group in your area.
 Your problem is not unique.
 Other spouses left behind can help you feel less alone and give your you practical advice.